-- the publication of 25 high-quality archival journal papers, including 13 since the last promotion and 7 during the preceding 5 years. - external grant funding of \$1,000,000 with 40 quarters of graduate student support, including \$500,000 of funding and 20 quarters of graduate student support since the last promotion, and \$250,000 of funding and 10 quarters of graduate student support during the preceding 5 years.
+- the publication of 25 high-quality archival journal papers, including 13 since the last promotion and 7 during the preceding 5 years. - external grant funding of \$1,000,000 with 30 semesters of graduate student support, including \$500,000 of funding and 15 semesters of graduate student support since the last promotion, and \$250,000 of funding and 8 semesters of graduate student support during the preceding 5 years.